A classic tour in North Iceland.

-Iceland’s 10,000 plus waterfalls are as accessible as they are beautiful.
+There are around 10,000 plus waterfalls in Iceland, and they are as varied and beautiful as they are many.
+Iceland's climate and location is especially suited to waterfalls with frequent rain and snow, combined with the multitude of glaciers that melt in summer.
 Some of them have unique characteristics such as waterfalls that run warm with geothermal water, or appear frozen in mid cascade during winter.

 There’s a waterfall where you can walk behind the water curtain, while another is the most powerful in Europe.
 Although all of our waterfalls are beautiful and unique in their own way we’ve mentioned here just a few favorites:

 The most powerful waterfall in Europe, its misty spray can be seen from several kilometers away.
 It's located in the northeast and is part of the Jokulsargljufur National Park.
 The waterfall is a 100 meters and has a drop of 44 meters into the jokulsargljufur canyon.
 Dettifoss is easily accessible from the road and is part of the famous Diamond Circle route.

 Perhaps the most famous waterfall in Iceland, the Golden Falls are a part of the Golden Circle which also includes Geysir hot spring and Thingvellir National Park.
 Situated in the upper part of the Hvitá river, Gullfoss cascades down in two tiers, one 11 meters high, and the other 22 meters, into the crevasse below.